mozilla/anodejsholidayseason/fantastic-front-end-performance-2.md

 ### When (and when not) to use etagify

 Etagify's approach is super simple, and it's a great solution for dynamically-generated pages that don't change while the server is running, like i18n static pages.
-However, etagify has some gotchas when dealing with other common user cases:
+However, etagify has some gotchas when dealing with other common use cases:

 * if pages change after being first cached, users will always see the stale, cached version
 * if pages are personalized for each user, two things could happen: